-Liverpool Cricket Club run 1st XI, 2nd XI and 3rd XI open age category teams that compete every Saturday during the cricket season in the Liverpool & District Cricket Competition.
-The club also run a 4th XI that competes on a Sunday during the cricket season.
+Liverpool Cricket Club run 1st XI, 2nd XI and 3rd XI open age category teams that compete every Saturday during the cricket season in the Liverpool & District Cricket Competition, and a Sunday 3rd XI.

-Liverpool Cricket Club has a thriving junior section and runs teams at under 19, under 16, under 15, under 13, under 11 and under 9 age groups.
+Liverpool Cricket Club has a thriving junior section and runs teams at under 19, under 16, under 13, under 11 and under 9 age groups.